-More than 1.4 million Canadians have heart disease.
+More than 1.6 million Canadians have heart disease.
 It is also the second leading cause of death in Canada, claiming more than 48,000 lives in 2012.

 You can reduce your risk of heart disease by understanding the risk factors that cause it, and making changes to your lifestyle.

 There are many factors that increase the risk of heart disease.
 Some of these factors can be controlled, others cannot.